OKALOOSA, WALTON ROAD CLOSURES

 Drivers will encounter traffic disruptions on the following state roads in Okaloosa and Walton counties as crews perform construction and maintenance activities.

+In preparation for the Independence Day holiday weekend, there will be no lane closures or other activities which impede traffic on state roads beginning at 9 a.m.
+CST Wednesday, July 3 and ending at 12:01 a.m.
+CST Monday, July 8.

-U.S. 98 (Harbor Boulevard) Improvements from East Pass (Marler) Bridge to Airport Road: Drivers can expect intermittent eastbound lane closures between Benning Drive and Gulf Shore Drive from 9 p.m. to 5:30 a.m. through June 20 as crews to continue sidewalk and driveway replacement.
+U.S. 98 (Harbor Boulevard) Improvements from East Pass (Marler) Bridge to Airport Road- Drivers can expect intermittent east and westbound lane closures between East Pass (Marler) Bridge and Gulf Shore Drive from 9 p.m. to 5:30 a.m.
+Sunday, June 23 through Thursday, June 27 as crews to continue sidewalk and driveway replacement.

 Continuing through Labor Day, Lakeshore Drive and White Point Road will be closed to southbound traffic (towards S.R.
 293 and the Mid-Bay Bridge) on Saturdays from noon to 6 p.m.
 The closures are intended to maintain safety through residential neighborhoods.